Phone42.com

 Selfie camera2 MP

-The single camera can be enough for many smartphone users.
-It depends on their photography needs and preferences.
+This single camera can be enough for many smartphone users, it depends on their photography needs and preferences.
 The A1 comes with a basic camera setup and lacks any advanced features.

 Connectivity, network, wireless